TomDemeranville/THOR-Mozfest/README.md

 - Receive notifications when member records change

 There is a great [introduction to using the Member API](http://members.orcid.org/api/introduction-orcid-member-api) in the ORCID API documentation

-# Authenticating ORCID users

-ORCID uses the OAuth2 protocol for authentication.
-This is a user centric authentication mechanism that allows users fine grained control over what third parties can and cannot do with their ORCID record.
-It works like this:

-- Your website directs the user to ORCID using a specially crafted request containing details of the permissions you would like the user to grant you.
-E.g. read or update
-- The user authenticates to ORCID, if not already signed in
-- The user grants (or denies!) permission to your application
-- ORCID redirects the user back to your website with an *authorization code*
-- You exchange the authorisation code for an *access token* using the ORCID OAuth API
-- You include the access token in any subsequent requests you make

-Implementing this in code is easier than it sounds.

-More details can be found in the [ORCID OAuth documentation](https://members.orcid.org/api/oauth2).